 Have you ever had one of those days, when, a memory sneaks into your thoughts?
 Perhaps, something you had not thought about in ages?
 Today I have been enjoying myself - playing with doggies, watering plants, rearranging the living room.
 Really, just a quiet, calm, pleasant day.
 Earlier this afternoon, out of the blue, this memory popped into my head.
 It was sort of like having a commercial come on during a TV show, but, instead of being on the TV, it was running in mind.

-So, I actually sat back and let the memory play.
+So, I sat back and let the memory play.

 In the early 1980's, I was living in San Francisco.
 Many referred to it as Fog City, The City by the Bay, San Fran or The City - just don't refer to it as "Frisco".
-That will catch you a beating, or at the very least, stink eyes from the people standing nearest to you.
+That will catch you a beating, or at the very least, stink eyes from the people standing nearest to you who call San Francisco home.
 I learned that in just the first week I lived there.

 That enormous structure on the tree covered hill behind it is the Sutro Tower.
 It was built in 1973 and is actually a TV and radio antenna.
 Locals though, refer to it as the weirdo magnet.
 It was what drew all of the weirdos ...well, you get the idea.

 So, there I was this afternoon, sitting quietly while I watched this memory roll through my head.
 The vividness of it was astounding, right down to feeling the chilly night in the Sunset and smelling the wet pavement from the fog.

 I had been downtown most of the day at a satellite building owned by the school where many of my classes were held.
 I had stayed late to work on a project and missed the last shuttle back to Parnassus Heights, so took the bus.
 We rolled into the Sunset District area around 10PM or maybe a bit later.
 It was foggy, as it often was, giving everything a soft, glowing appearance.